vincent-petithory/kraken/README.md

 Typical uses are sharing files quickly, on LAN or from a remote box.
 If you happen to often use `python -m http.server`, then this project should be of interest.

+## Install

+Kraken is written in Go.
+The first step is to install Go on your system, if it isn't done yet.

+Go is packaged for most linux distributions, but you can install it from [a binary distribution or from source](http://golang.org/doc/install).
+To install the *kraken* programs, do `go get github.com/vincent-petithory/kraken/...` You can update an installation of *kraken* with `go get -u github.com/vincent-petithory/kraken/...`

+Upon install, `krakend` and `krakenctl` are available.

 ## Quickstart

 ~~~ shell